ZEUSOFCS/Instashot/README.md

 ### Description

-✋ Stop cluttering your desktop with screenshots — Instashot lets you send them directly where you want, with one touch.
+✋ Stop cluttering your desktop with screenshots — Instashot lets you send them directly where you want them and allows you to screenshot with one touch.

 ### Features
   Screenshot Shortcut:
-  - CMD + SHIFT + S
+  - SHIFT + S
   ads

 ## Apple Store